Colorado adopts South Dakota-style economic nexus starting December 2018

 Under South Dakota’s economic nexus law, which triggered the lawsuit that caused the eventual demise of the physical presence rule, a seller with no physical presence in the state must collect and remit South Dakota sales tax if in the current or previous calendar year it has more than $100,000 in sales or at least 200 separate sales transactions in the state.

 Anticipating a South Dakota victory, several states adopted economic nexus between the spring of 2016 (when South Dakota enacted its law) and June 21, 2018 (when the Supreme Court vindicated it).
 Hawaii and Vermont started enforcing economic nexus on July 1, 2018, mere days after the Wayfair opinion was released.
-Many other states will start enforcing economic nexus this fall or early next year.
+Many other states, including South Dakota, will start enforcing economic nexus this fall or early next year.

 Use tax reporting for non-collecting sellers in Colorado

-Back in 2010, when physical presence was still the only trigger for sales tax nexus, Colorado came up with a creative work-around.
-Instead of trying to force remote sellers to collect and remit tax, it imposed use tax notification and reporting requirements on non-collecting sellers.
+Back in 2010, when physical presence was still the only trigger for sales tax nexus, Colorado came up with a creative work-around to tax remote sales: Use tax notification and reporting requirements for non-collecting sellers.
 These require non-collecting sellers to:

 - Provide a transactional notice to Colorado customers at the time of sale, informing them that Colorado sales tax is not being collected and the customer may owe the state use tax.